relizaio/rearm-cli/README.md

 - **--tagsarr** - Deliverable Tag Key-Value Pairs (multiple allowed, separate several tag key-value pairs for one Deliverable with commas, and seprate key-value in a pair with colon)
 - **--version** - Release version (either releaseid or component, branch, and version must be set)
 - **--branch** - Release branch (either releaseid or component, branch, and version must be set)
+- **--stripbom** - flag to toggle stripping of bom metadata for hash comparison (optional - can).
+Default is true.
+Supported values: true|false.